How to Start a Real Estate Transaction Coordinator Business

 Research your competitors’ rates

-Many transaction coordinators work with agents across multiple states, which then makes them your direct competitors, too.
+Many transaction coordinators work with multiple agents across many states, making them your direct competitors, too.

 Determine when you will charge your clients